WangyingxuHalo/risk-game/README.md

 <br />
 Before you pull this repo, ensure you have node version 16 and yarn installed.
 <br />
-After you pull this repo, you should then run:
+After you pull this repo, you should go to /front-end folder and then run:
 yarn install
 <br />
 yarn start